intellego-bi/odoo-12/README.md

 **Features list**

-    * Payroll for Chilean localization.
-    * Analytic Account from Employee Contract
     * Chart of Accounts
     * Currency Rate Inverted (for CLP)
     * Currency Rate update from SBIF (UF, UTM, USD and EUR for CLP)
     * Partner required per account group setting (customer and vendor type accounts)
+    * Payroll for Chilean localization.
+    * Analytic Account from Employee Contract
+    * Working (shift) Schedule on Employee Contract (Work in progress)

 ## Thanks to
  **Colaboradores**